mmunkvold/runshoerun/README.md

 <img src="https://github.com/mmunkvold/runshoerun/blob/main/images/detail.png" width="250" alt="Shopping cart of the Run Shoe, Run site">

-Building an ecommerce site as semester project 2 assignment - I called it **Run Shoe, Run!** *(Get the ref to Forrest Gump?... :wink:)*
+Building an ecommerce site as semester project 2 assignment - I called it **[Run Shoe, Run!](https://runshoerun.netlify.app/)** *(Get the ref to Forrest Gump?... :wink:)*

 ## Description

 Assignment was to build an eccommerce site, with shoes as the product.
 Displaying a banner and featured products on the home page, a product page listing all products and a detail page of each product.
 A login to take you to the admin area where you can add/change/delete products, and a shopping cart.

-A local api was used, so no products showing on the online site as for now unfortunately.
+*NB!
+A local api was used, so no products showing on the online site as for now unfortunately.*

 **Project consists of:**